MDDUS is a mutual defence organisation working to support and protect healthcare professionals throughout their career.

 Identifying potential risks

-We introduced a Procurement and Contract Management Policy in 2022.
-This recognises that our supply chain, particularly in relation to MPL, is the area of highest risk to our compliance with the letter and spirit of the Act.
+Our Procurement and Contract Management Policy (‘procurement policy’), introduced in 2022, was developed recognising that our supply chain is the area of highest risk to our compliance with the letter and spirit of the Act.
 Our reputation is built on trust and integrity and, as such, we have particular expectations of our colleagues, partners and the other organisations with whom we conduct business.
 We aim to form relationships only with those who demonstrate that the people involved at every level of their business are treated with dignity and respect.
+The procurement policy is reviewed regularly and an annual report about contract management is presented to the Executive Committee.

 Our own standard contracts for the supply of goods and services include terms and conditions relating to modern slavery and the Act.